barnabas243/lscc-website/content/collections/pages/en/home.md

     cards:
       -
         id: m6adzaen
-        image: church_staff.jpg
+        image: church_committee_2025.jpg
         lead_text: 'MEET OUR TEAM'
-        title: 'Staff & Leaders'
+        title: 'Church Leaders & Staff'
-        content: 'Our dedicated team of pastors and staff are here to provide spiritual guidance and support - as well as resources to help you on your faith journey.'
+        content: 'Our dedicated team are here to provide spiritual guidance and support - as well as resources to help you on your faith journey.'
         button:
           -
             id: m6adzp5s